Captain Nemo: Claimed Historical References to Raphael Semmes and the Confederate warship CSS Alabama

+Both the Alabama and the Nautilus were mainly built in Birkenhead.
+Both Semmes and Nemo were gifted natural historians.
+Nemo’s motto was ‘Mobilis in Mobile’ while Semmes was from Mobile Alabama.

+Semmes was branded a pirate by Abraham Lincoln, who put a bounty on Semmes’s head, and Semmes was chased around the seas by Admiral Farragut of the US Navy.
+Nemo, conversely, was branded a pirate by Captain Farragut of the US Navy, who put a bounty on Nemo’s head, and Nemo was chased around the seas by the ship Abraham Lincoln.
+Both Semmes and Nemo encounter an imaginary island, sail through a patch of white water, encounter fake Havana cigars, mention coral mausoleums, shelter in an extinct volcanic island, and have their final battle off Cherbourg.
+Semmes had a portrait of the Confederate President, Jefferson Davis, in his cabin while Nemo had a portrait of the Union President, Abraham Lincoln, in his.
+The Alabama was bankrolled from the Confederate headquarters at Nautilus House Liverpool.

 In popular culture

 In the League of Extraordinary Gentlemen comic series by Alan Moore and Kevin O'Neill, Captain Nemo's Indian ancestry as Prince Dakkar is emphasized, yet his religious identity is left ambiguous between Hinduism and Sikhism.
 Journalist Shreya Ila Anasuya writes that Moore's Nemo is "nebulously portrayed as a Kali-worshipping man in a turban, never self-consciously Sikh."
-The title of "Nemo" is also later inherited by Prince Dakkar's headstrong daughter, Janni Dakkar, for the League of Extraordinary Gentlemen: Nemo Trilogy.
+The title of "Nemo" is later inherited by Prince Dakkar's daughter, Janni Dakkar, in League of Extraordinary Gentlemen: Nemo Trilogy, and by Janni's grandson Jack Dakkar, in League of Extraordinary Gentlemen, Volume IV: The Tempest.

 Nemo is the official file manager for the Cinnamon desktop environment; the name plays off of the Nautilus file manager from which it was forked.

+The Michael Schenker Group instrumental song "Captain Nemo" was released on their 1983 album Built To Destroy.

-A Polish singer - Bogdan Gajkowski - popular especially during the 1980s, started recording under the stage name "Kapitan Nemo".
+A Polish singer – Bogdan Gajkowski – popular especially during the 1980s, started recording under the stage name "Kapitan Nemo".

 In 1990, the group Dive released their debut single "Captain Nemo", based on Verne's character.
 This song was covered by Sarah Brightman on her 1993 album Dive.

+In 1998, Swedish group, Ace of Base released their 3rd album, Flowers, with a song named Captain Nemo.
+The song refers to captain Nemo as one who prefers to avoid human contact, and watch the world from the bottom of the sea.

 The Japanese otome visual novel Code: Realize- Guardian of Rebirth features a scientist named Nemo.
 Nemo creates an airship named the Nautilus within the game.
 He considers the engineer Impey Barbicane, a reference to another Jules Verne novel, his ultimate scientific rival.

 The Japanese mobile game Fate/Grand Order features a rider class servant named Captain Nemo.
 Nemo commands a magical submarine Nautilus through the Void Space.